interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/workbench1.rst

 which are then automatically imported into the master or deployed to all controllers containing Live Activities based on the Activity being copied.

+You can also specify command line arguments for the Java compiler and the version of Java to compile for in the Workbench.
+These are usually set through the ``workbench.conf`` file in your ``config`` folder, though you can also set them in your ``local.conf``.

+The ``interactivespaces.workbench.builder.java.compileflags`` property lets you set any compile flags for the Java compiler.
+These flags are space separated.

+The ``interactivespaces.workbench.builder.java.version`` property lets you set the version of the compiler you want to use.
+Example values are ``1.7`` or ``1.6``.

 Creating Documentation for a Project
 ----------------------------